endomorphosis/generative-protein-binder-design/docs/DOCKER_MCP_README.md

 This starts the dashboard + MCP server + all auxiliary model services together.
 Model services are published on `18081-18084` to avoid collisions with other stacks that commonly use `8081-8084`.

+Note: The NIM images used by this stack are `linux/amd64`.
+On ARM64 hosts, you will need emulation (binfmt/qemu) or use Option 2c.

 ```bash
 # From repo root
 export NGC_CLI_API_KEY=<your-key>